‘Mulholland Drive’: The most controversial self-pleasure scenes in movies

 In 1998, Gus Van Sant made a shot for shot, color remake of Alfred Hitchcock‘s classic horror film Psycho.
 No one can remember why he did this and we’re not sure he ever really explained – or maybe it’s more that we just never cared to find out.

-Either way, the one shot that isn’t in the original is the completely pointless edition of a scene in which Norman Bates (Vince Vaughn) yanks one out while watching Marion Crane (Anne Heche) through a peephole.
+Either way, the one shot that isn’t in the original is the completely pointless addition of a scene in which Norman Bates (Vince Vaughn) yanks one out while watching Marion Crane (Anne Heche) through a peephole.
 Why Van Sant did this – much like the making of the whole film – is a total freakin’ mystery to everyone.

 The Doom Generation ends with a dude’s manhood being cut off, so of course there’s also a scene in which a hot young hustler (Johnathon Schaech) sneakily watches a couple (James Duval and Rose McGowan) have sex while he quickly and excitedly pleasures himself before swallowing his own fluids.
 Of course!
 Thanks for memories, Gregg Araki (Kaboom).